-Fort Payne Middle School (FPMS) is one of four schools in the Fort Payne City School System.
-It is situated in the foothills of Lookout Mountain of Fort Payne, Alabama, and services 5th- 8th grade level.
-The school was built in 1988, and Shane Byrd has been the principal of FPMS since 2008.
-FPMS has a diverse student population of close to 1,000 students with the following demographic breakdown: 39% Hispanic, 2% black, 54% white, 1% Asian, 2% American Indian, and 2% multi race.
+Built in 1988, Fort Payne Middle School is one of four schools in the Fort Payne City School System.
+It is situated in the foothills of Lookout Mountain in Fort Payne, Alabama.
+Our current principal, Shane Byrd, has served here since 2006.
+FPMS has a diverse student population of grades 6-8 of close to 1,100 students.
+The following is our demographic breakdown: 42% Hispanic, 3% black, 52% white, less than 1% Asian, and 1% American Indian.

 FPMS strives to prepare students to have the skills needed for college and career readiness in the 21st century.
-The 61 certified teachers at FPMS enhance the learning process through technology integration.
+The sixty-three certified teachers at FPMS enhance the learning process through technology integration.
 Every student is issued a digital device and all classrooms have interactive whiteboards.
-Edmodo is utilized as a classroom LMS and parent communication tool.
+Schoology is utilized as our classroom Learning Management System.
 The school also implements a year-round digital citizenship curriculum.

 Visit our system-wide school Facebook Page for continuous headlines in reference to what is happening in our school system.